 (29) The University rules for Leave of Absence require that a student not be granted leave until they have completed at least one unit in their course of study with the University.

-(30) The rules require an application for Leave of Absence is to be made to the Director, Student Experience Team.
+(30) The rules require an application for Leave of Absence is to be made to the Director Student Administration Services.

 (31) Regardless of the grounds for granting Leave of Absence by the University under its rules DIBP will only approve Leave of Absence on the basis of compassionate or compelling circumstances.